 Spanish Summer Read and Play Program

 Reading, or being read to, is one of the best ways to strengthen language skills.
 Throw in some easy and fun speaking activities, and kids Spanish skills stay strong all summer.
-Sign-up for our free Summer Read and Play Program to encourage kids to read this summer.
+Start here to find links to all our past Summer Read and Play Program activities.
 The program is free, flexible and has fun activities like these play challenges with easy speaking activities.

 Family Game Time

 A game after lunch or before bed keeps kids engaged with Spanish.
 Whether it is once a day or once a week, over the course of the summer it will make a difference.
 Try simple games like tic-tac-toe for preschoolers or classics like Uno for kids who are a little older.
 Encuentra los animales is a printable game based on Go Fish.
-There is a version of Spot-it in Spanish for beginners, and for kids who have more language, try Spanish Bananagrams (See variations for language learners here).
-Turista Mundial is the Mexican version of Monopoly and my kids played for hours when they were growing up.
+Here are our favorite Spanish board games for language learners (with free printable games)!

 Listening to songs in Spanish and singing along is another way to add Spanish to your summer.
 You can listen in the car or while you are making dinner.
-For young learners, try the YouTube channel by Leoncito Alado, or the new CD ¡Come bien!
-Eat Right! by José-Luís Orozco.
+For young learners, try the YouTube channel by Leoncito Alado, or the CD ¡Come bien!
+Eat Right! by José-Luís Orozco or his brand new CD ¡Muevete!
 Kids love songs by Rockalingua and they are excellent reinforcement for what kids are learning in school.
 You can listen to them free on the Rockalingua website.
 Are you looking for music that appeals to different ages?
 Try songs from Sonia De Los Santos or Lucky Díaz and the Family Jam Band.
 123 Andrés is also a great choice.

 With reasonable limits, movies, TV shows and short online videos can be useful to expose kids to Spanish during the summer months.
 Series on YouTube like Pocoyo and Peppa Pig are entertaining and full of new language.
 The short videos on Semillitas TV are also good exposure for younger kids.
-Kids also love the Youtuber-style of the Habla Jorge videos – short, fun videos that expose kids to high frequency vocabulary.
+We have tons of short, fun videos that expose kids to high frequency vocabulary on the Spanish Playground YouTube channel.
 All the Disney films can be watched in Spanish, of course, and have the advantage of being familiar to many kids.
 So, pop some popcorn, snuggle up and get in some Spanish time.

 Websites are another option for online summer Spanish practice.
 Mi mundo en palabras is designed for Spanish learners and is very well done.
 This post about Mi mundo en palabras lists the topics in each lesson and gives helpful information for parents who do not speak the language.